hangtwenty/presswork/README.md

 (890 tests!?
 Well, they're [parametrized with py.test.](https://docs.pytest.org/en/latest/parametrize.html) About ~50 lines are excluded from coverage (`# pragma: nocover`).
 So with those included it'd be about 92%.)

-## miscellaneous
+## Miscellaneous

-* pretty good support for Unicode and **mixed encodings** too.
+* It's got pretty good support for Unicode and **mixed encodings** too.
 This is very crucial for found text
-* by default, leverages NLTK for tokenization and de-tokenization.
+* By default, it leverages NLTK for tokenization and de-tokenization.
 NLTK is a good tool for this job

-### more about the strategies
+### More about the Markov Chain strategies

 * `crude` is home grown, mainly serving as a reference implementation
 * third party